 Weather and Temperature on Everest Base Camp Trail in September

-The first two weeks of September have post-monsoon Weather, so it might rain sometimes.
-But it won’t rain continuously, like from June to August.
-There will be a high chance of flight cancellations to Lukla, so be ready to fly on a helicopter if the regular flight is canceled if you plan a trek to Everest Base Camp in September.
+The first two weeks of September have post-monsoon Weather so that it might rain sometimes.
+However, from June to August, it won't train continuously.
+There is a high chance of flight cancellations to Lukla, so if you plan a trek to Everest Base Camp in September, be ready to fly on a helicopter if the regular flight is canceled.

-The weather in the Everest Base Camp Region in late September is mostly stable.
+The Weather in the Everest Base Camp Region will be primarily stable in late September.
 The monsoon rainfall clears the dust and haze, so the environment looks fresh and clean.
-You can see longer visibility in late September, bright mountains, and blue skies.

-The Temperature in the lower region is chill even in the morning and evening, but it drops down to minus degrees very quickly in the higher areas.
-You can feel the colder temperatures in late September compared to early September in the Everest Trekking Region.
+The Temperature in the lower region is chilly even in the morning and evening, but it drops to minus degrees very quickly in the higher areas.
+The temperatures in the Everest Trekking Region are colder in late September than in early September.

 Accommodation, Food, and Drink on the EBC Trail in September

-September is the beginning of Trekking, the fall of autumn, so the Everest Base Camp trail will not be very busy.
+September is the beginning of Trekking, the fall of autumn, so the Everest Base Camp trail will not be hectic.
 The region is less crowded, so you quickly get rooms in the Trekking Camps.
 You do not need to book space in advance and can Trek freely.

 Food is served from a food menu in the guesthouses where you stay during the Everest Base Camp Trek in September.
 The kitchen will be bustling if crowded trekkers are in the lodge during the High Trekking Season, but September is a bit calm.
 In the high season, you need to order the dinner before 5:00 p.m., but you will be free from this pressure in September.

-The foods are hygienic and prepared by trained Everest Base Camp trail cooks.
-You can get mixed courses with Western and local Foods on the menu.
-Sherpa stew soup and Dal Bhat are popular local dishes that you can try if you would like.
-You can get meat dishes everywhere, but we suggest vegetarian after Namche Bazaar.
-They do not kill animals or chickens because of the Buddhist region.
-And they do not have a deep freezer in the higher areas to store it, so the meat could not be fresh.
+The food is hygienic and prepared by trained Everest Base Camp trail cooks.
+The menu offers mixed courses with Western and local Foods.
+Sherpa stew soup and Dal Bhat are popular local dishes that you can try if you like.
+Although meat dishes are available everywhere, we suggest vegetarian options after Namche Bazaar.
+Because of the Buddhist region, animals and chickens are not killed, and there is no deep freezer in the higher areas to store meat, so the meat is not fresh.

-You can buy bottled water everywhere, in the guesthouses and grocery shops.
-You can also Drink normal water using purification methods, but be sure if there is dust.
-The spring of the Drinking Water supply will still be significant to flood the dust to the tap.
+You can buy bottled water everywhere, in guesthouses and grocery shops.
+You can also Drink normal, purified water, but check for dust.
+The spring of the drinking water supply still significantly floods the tap with dust.

 Advantages of Everest Base Camp Trekking in September